-From 19 June this year, Victorians who meet strict eligibility criteria will be able to access drugs that will end their life from specialty pharmacies.
+From the 19 June this year, Victorians who meet strict eligibility criteria will be able to access drugs that will end their life from specialty pharmacies.

 These people must be diagnosed with an incurable disease or medical condition that causes intolerable suffering, the condition must be assessed by a doctor and, importantly, the condition must be predicted to cause the patient’s death within six months.

-Eligibility only applies to those who have lived in Victoria for a minimum of 12 months and are over 18, and they will need a designated support person who co-signs for the drug with them.
+Eligibility only applies to those who have lived in Victoria for minimum of 12 months and are over 18, and they will need a designated support person who co-signs for the drug with them.